 Step 5- Use the triangle you just cut out as a pattern, cutting a mirrored one of the same fabric, keeping in mind that the stretch is going the same way!

 Step 6- Hem the bottom of both triangles, keeping in mind where you drew the hem allowance so it all matches up and you can line up stitching lines with the original shirt.

 Step 7- Sew the insets in!
 Pin them right sides together and then stitch along the seam allowance line you originally drew.
 If you do not feel confident, try it with a basting (long as it’ll go) stitch so you can try it on and seam rip as needed.
-Once you’re sure it is how you’d like, I’d recommend using a stretch stitch like the triple stitch I used or a zig zag.
-Do one side, smooth.
+Once you’re sure it is how you’d like, I’d recommend using a stretch stitch like the triple stitch I used (shown below) or a zig zag.
+Do one side first.

 and then sew the other side the same way!